 - a.
-Monitoring purpose e.g. monitoring of agricultural certification (GlobalGAP, organic etc.) or environmental reporting (of great significance in the new EU CAP). - b.
+Monitoring purpose e.g. data collection for agricultural certification (GlobalG.A.P., organic etc.) or environmental reporting (of great significance in the new EU Common Agricultural Policy). - b.
 Promotional and reputation management purposes e.g. providing information and data to consumers and retailers concerning agricultural practices. - c.
-Enable different value chain relations e.g. providing mechanisms for payments for specific agricultural or environmental practices such as carbon farming or protection of biodiversity. - d.
+Enabling different value chain relations e.g. providing mechanisms for payments for specific agricultural or environmental practices such as carbon farming or protection of biodiversity. - d.
 Tracking and tracing e.g. identifying the location or origin of a specific product, or optimising supply chain flows [11].

-There are, of course, many other purposes for data sharing in the agrifood sector, both currently identified, and which could potentially arise, mostly revolving around increased or better decision support for farmers and other food chain actors.
+There are many other purposes for data sharing in the agrifood sector.
+Most revolve around increased or better decision support for farmers and other food chain actors.
 Data sharing for any purpose has usually meant architectures and systems which were centralised either explicitly or implicitly [12].
 This is apparent in most solutions which centred around the use of the GS1 standards, and (although seemingly contradictory) most systems built using one form or another of blockchain technologies.
 The literature (e.g. [13]), but above all our analysis of the real-life agrifood requirements and the barriers and drivers to technology adoption, led us to assume the following principles: